hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hypridle.md

 title: hypridle
 ---

-hypridle is hyprland's idle management daemon.
+hypridle is Hyprland's idle management daemon.

 ## Configuration

 Configuration is done via the config file at `~/.config/hypr/hypridle.conf`.
 A config file is required; hypridle won't run without one.
-To run hypridle at startup edit `hyprland.conf` and add: `exec-once = hypridle`.
+To run hypridle at startup, edit `hyprland.conf` and add: `exec-once = hypridle`.

 ### General